BIueMan/L515_camera/README.md

 # HOW TO START:
 1) make sure the comera conected to USB3 port
 2) at first, try to use the "Intel.RealSense.Viewer16" file to see what the comera can do. (downloaded from the SDK link)
-3) next in python, see the code for "Installation" of the camera driver and the libraries the code used. the camera driver only sopurt python 3.7 or lower!
+3) next in python, see the installation code (import_test) for the camera driver and the libraries the code used. the camera driver only sopurt python 3.7 or lower!
+4) import the "L515_basic_interface" class from "Interface/InterfaceForStudent"
-4) when you call the interface, you first start the steam that conect to the camera, then you can use it to take picters and videro. code code to start will be: camera = L515_basic_interface()  # call the interface camera.startStream() camera.liveVideo() camera.stopStream()
+5) when you call the interface, you first start the steam that conect to the camera, then you can use it to take picters and videro. code code to start will be: camera = L515_basic_interface()  # call the interface camera.startStream() camera.liveVideo() camera.stopStream()
-5) if you want to know how the SDK of the camera work, there are same sample code from intel, and same i write. you may skip this part if you only interested is the interface:
+6) if you want to know how the SDK of the camera work, there are same sample code from intel, and same i write. you may skip this part if you only interested is the interface:
    SAMPLE code:
     * try to learn from the playGound code in the order I write them
       1) GetRawDepth - extract the depth image from a frame